Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection

+This paper also provides comprehensive descriptions of our techniques, model architecture, and feature engineering.
+We believe these artifacts will be valuable to the research community, enable others to implement similar systems, and facilitate future innovations.

-However, \ggl's business considerations are such that we are unable to share the version of the Facade model that is evaluated in this paper, which is trained on \ggl's internal corporate data.
-Nor may we share the underlying training and evaluation data, nor our data collection pipelines.
+However, \ggl's business considerations are such that we are unable to share the version of the \fc model that is evaluated in this paper, which is trained on \ggl's internal corporate data.
+The same considerations apply to the underlying training and evaluation data, as well as the data collection pipelines themselves.
 These artifacts cannot be directly used to secure systems outside of \ggl and contain sensitive information that could be exploited for purposes that do not align with our business.

 For example, while the number of full time employees is public information, \ggl does not disclose the number of temporary employees, vendors, or contractors that it hires.
 This makes the exact number of principals confidential information.
 As a result, in Table~\ref{tab:dataset}, we reveal the number as a two order of magnitude range.
-As discussed in Section~\ref{weighed-sets-of-tokens}, we featurize both actions and contexts with weighted sets of usernames.
+We featurize both actions and contexts with weighted sets of usernames.
 Releasing the trained model reveals this confidential information.
 Business restrictions aside, these usernames are internal to our company, limiting the public value of releasing the trained model.

 \fc is trained on historic access logs.
 We cannot release this training data because such logs reveal sensitive internal information; including the number of documents we produce, their rate of production, and their rate of access.
 There are similar concerns for SQL tables and internal URL access data too.
 If the principals are deanonymized, access data reveals \ggl's relative investment and staffing into different business areas, which is considered highly confidential information.